-Louie Giglio founded the Passion Conferences with his wife, Shelley, in 1997.
+Louie Giglio knows something about taking risks.
+He founded the Passion Conferences with his wife, Shelley, in 1997.
 The motivation behind the Passion Movement is to help young people experience an encounter with Jesus that will create a “180” change in life direction.
 In 2009, the Giglios planted Passion City in Atlanta.
 Louie and Shelley have a desire to see their neighborhood and the world come to know the grace we have found in Jesus.

 How can we help people move beyond a consumer-oriented mentality of Jesus?

 Most pastors will tell you don’t struggle with addiction, but how might a giant like that appear in other ways?[SUBSCRIBE] For more ChurchLeaders podcasts click here!